- Better Choice

 To ensure they remain tender, squid and calamari should be cooked hot and fast in a pan, deep fryer or on a barbecue.
 Simply score, sear, and serve!
 Scoring with a knife in a fine crosshatch pattern allows the heat to penetrate quickly and keeps the flesh tender.
 When frying squid, cook in small batches to ensure you don’t overload (and cool down) the pan, as this can result in rubbery stewed squid.
 Squid can also be slow cooked for hours in a sauce of tomato and wine for a delicious tender braise.

 Gould’s squid is a fast growing, short-lived (around 12 months) species that reproduces quickly and produces a high number of offspring.
 Undertaking formal stock assessments (scientific assessments of the numbers of a species) of squid species is generally difficult for fishery managers, as reproduction is highly variable depending on environmental conditions.
-However, as catches of Gould’s squid have been stable for over a decade, managers have assessed that the species is not at risk from fishing activity.
+However, as recent catches of Gould’s squid have been low relative to historic levels that proved sustainable over a long period, managers have assessed that the species is not at risk from fishing activity.

 Squid jigging is a low impact, highly targeted method of fishing that has little if any bycatch and impact on threatened species.
 Unbaited jigs are suspended from lines that make no contact with seafloor habitats.
 Lights are used to attract squid to the surface around fishing vessels.
 This makes jig-caught Gould’s squid a far more sustainable choice than trawl fishing; the impacts of which are described hereafter.